se-edu/learningresources/contents/data/nosql/NoSQL.md

 <br>

-## Key characteristics of NoSQL databases
+## Key Characteristics of NoSQL Databases

-### 1. Powerful and simple CRUD operations
+### 1. Powerful and Simple CRUD Operations

 Interaction with most document databases is achieved in a simple and intuitive _object oriented manner_, and JSON-like queries.